 The assessment of the CiPs and GPCs (high-level outcomes of the curriculum) involves a global professional assessment of a range of different skills and behaviours to make decisions about a learner's suitability to take on particular responsibilities or tasks that are essential to consultant practice in the clinical area of the fellowship.
-The assessment, called the Multiple Consultant Report (MCR), must be carried out by the consultant CSs and senior members of the cleft multidisciplinary team involved with a fellow, with the AES contributing as necessary to some domains (e.g. Quality Improvement, Research and Scholarship).
+The assessment, called the Multiple Consultant Report (MCR), must be carried out by the consultant CSs involved with a fellow, with the AES contributing as necessary to some domains (e.g. Quality Improvement, Research and Scholarship).
 The number of CSs taking part reflects the size of the specialty unit and is expected to be no fewer than two.
 The exercise reflects what many consultant trainers do regularly as part of a faculty group.

-The MCR includes a global rating in order to indicate how the fellow is progressing in each of the five CiPs.
+The MCR includes a global rating in order to indicate how the fellow is progressing in each of the six CiPs.
 This global rating is expressed as a supervision level recommendation described in Table 1.
 Supervision levels are behaviourally anchored ordinal scales based on progression to competence and reflect a judgment that has clinical meaning for assessors.
 Using the scale, Clinical Supervisors must make an overall, holistic judgement of a fellow's performance on each CiP and GPCs.
 Levels IV and V, shaded in grey equate to the level required for successful completion of the fellowship and the level of practice expected of a day one consultant in the clinical area of the fellowship (level IV) or beyond (level V).
-If not at the level required for GPC descriptors or, if further detail is required, specific syllabus items or GPC descriptors through free text.
+If not at the level required for completion of the fellowship the MCR can identify areas for improvement by using the CiP or GPC descriptors or, if further detail is required, specific syllabus items or GPC descriptors through free text.
 The assessment of GPCs can be performed by CSs, whilst GPC domains 6-9 might be more relevant to assessment by the AES in some placements.